ELW-courses/significantEarthquakes/README.md

 ```

 An additional function, `eq_location_clean()`, is provided to extract
-the Country and State in which the earthquake occurred from the location
+the Country and Locale in which the earthquake occurred from the
-data column.
+location data column.

 ``` r
 quake_data <- eq_location_clean(eq_date)
 ```

 Before plotting earthquake data, a cleaned data frame can be filtered
-using the `eq_filtering` function.
+using the `eq_filtering()` function.
 This function provides optional
 filtering by country in which the earthquake occurred, minimum date for
 plotting, and maximum date for plotting.
 The user can optionally supply
 additional columns to include in the filtered data output for ease when